Preventing and treating an annular fissure

-While there are certain risk factors for an annular fissure that you cannot avoid, like the natural aging of the spine, there are some lifestyle choices you can make to improve the overall health of your spine.
+While there are certain risk factors for an annular fissure that you cannot avoid, like the natural aging of the spine, there are some lifestyle choices you can make to improve the overall health of your spine and possibly prevent an annular tear.
 These choices include:

-- Eat well — A proper diet helps prevent obesity, a condition that causes the vertebrae and discs to support more weight than they are designed to carry.
+- Eating well.
+A proper diet helps prevent obesity, a condition that forces the vertebrae and discs to support more weight than they are designed to carry.

-- Stay active — An active lifestyle, with a regular, physician-approved exercise regimen, helps the discs retain water and keeps the muscles in the neck and back strong.
+- Staying active.
+An active lifestyle with a physician-approved exercise plan helps the discs retain water and keeps the muscles in the neck and back strong.
 This, in turn, improves spinal stability by allowing the muscles to help support the body’s weight.

-- Modify activities to avoid back stress — If there are particular exercises or activities that seem to trigger back pain, avoid those activities if possible.
-It also makes sense to use proper technique when lifting heavy objects — emphasize the legs, not the back muscles — and when participating in high-impact sports.
+- Modifying activities to avoid back stress.
+If there are particular exercises or activities that seem to trigger back pain, avoid those activities if possible.
+It also makes sense to use proper technique when lifting heavy objects — emphasizing the legs rather than the back muscles — and when participating in high-impact sports.

 Treating an annular fissure

 If you are not able to prevent the development of an annular fissure, contact the spine care specialists at Laser Spine Institute.
-We are here to review your MRI report or CT scan and guide you through your treatment options so you can make a confident decision about your spine care needs.
+We want to help you understand your treatment options so you can make a confident decision about your spine care needs.

-For patients who require spine surgery to treat an annular fissure, we offer minimally invasive spine surgery that is often the clinically appropriate first choice over traditional open back surgery.
-Our minimally invasive decompression surgery removes a small portion of the damaged disc from the pinched nerve, which is used to treat many cases of an annular tear.
-In some cases where a severe annular tear is present, a stabilization surgery may be necessary to replace the damaged disc with an artificial one.
-Because our surgery does not cut through the muscles near the spine (unlike traditional open back surgery), our patients can experience a safer and effective procedure with a shorter recovery time.^
+For patients who require spine surgery to treat an annular fissure, we offer minimally invasive spine surgery that is a clinically appropriate alternative to traditional open back surgery.^ Our minimally invasive decompression surgery, which is often used to treat annular tears, removes a small portion of the damaged disc from the pinched nerve.
+In some cases where a severe annular tear is present, a stabilization surgery may be necessary to replace the damaged disc with bone grafts.